 Compost yard and kitchen waste - use the nutrient rich compost to enhance your garden soil naturally - creating a circular ecosystem of your own!
 Check out GO’s tips and resources for composting.

 Whether you're short on green space at your home or looking for others to garden with, the community gardens throughout the Okanagan offer just that to residents of all walks of life.
-Our friends at the Food Action Society have several community gardens you can join, find out more here, and the Central Okanagan Community Gardens website for another resource.
+For more gardening resources, check out the following:

 “To plant a garden is to believe in tomorrow.” - Audrey Hepburn